cairo-book/cairo-book/src/ch11-10-procedural-macros.md

 2. attributes ( `#[macro]` )
 3. derive ( `#[derive(Macro)]` )

 > To use procedural macros in your Cairo project, you need to have the Rust toolchain setup on your machine.
+This is because Cairo procedural macros are implemented in Rust.
+To set up Rust, visit rustup.rs and follow the installation instructions for your operating system.

 ## How to Use an Already Existing Procedural Macro

-To use a procedural macros in your project, a developer needs to add the marco as a dependency in their `Scarb.toml` file and then import and use it in their Cairo program.
+To use a procedural macros in your project, a developer needs to add the macro as a dependency in their `Scarb.toml` file and then import and use it in their Cairo program.

+> You do not need to know Rust to use procedural macros in your Cairo project.

 ```toml
 [package]